Gold Coast Model Railway Club Inc.

 Kirra

 Photo left- PB15 climbing through Kirra cutting.
-Now filled in, Lanham Street park
+It has since been flled in and is the current Lanham Street park.

 Photo right- Looking along the straight towards Kirra, mid 1950’s